RedTurtle/rt.lastmodifier/README.rst

 In facts, this can backport the publication date feature to older Plone versions (but this is a side effect of the product, not a wanted feature).

-Apart publication date, all other by-line elements can now be controlled with a granular security settings.
+Publication date apart, all those by-line elements can now be controlled with a granular security settings.

 When the new byline informations are shown?
 -------------------------------------------